Clearwater Boat Accident Lawyer

-As Florida natives, the Clearwater personal injury attorneys at Roman
+As Florida natives, the Clearwater boat accident attorneys at Roman &

-& Gaynor know the dangers of boating and can advocate for the rights
+Gaynor know the dangers of boating and can advocate for the rights of

-of the injured.
-If you or a loved one has been harmed in a preventable
+the injured.
+If you or a loved one has been harmed in a preventable boating

-boating accident, contact our firm to discuss your legal rights during
+accident, contact our firm to discuss your legal rights during a free,

 Florida Boating & Personal Watercraft Laws